 Can CBD Be Derived From Hemp?

-The DEA’s controversial late-2016 rule sparked a conversation about the connection CBD has with hemp, the non-psychoactive form of cannabis from which many CBD manufacturers say they source their CBD.
+The DEA’s controversial late-2016 rule sparked a conversation about the connection CBD has with hemp, the non-intoxicating form of cannabis from which many CBD manufacturers say they source their CBD.

 According to DEA spokesperson Baer, a CBD product’s legality will depend on where it is sourced.

-If the CBD was derived from the non-psychoactive part of the cannabis plant, 'then you’re talking a non-controlled substance.'
+If the CBD was derived from the non-intoxicating part of the cannabis plant, 'then you’re talking a non-controlled substance.'

-“If the products are derived from the non-psychoactive part of the marijuana plant,” he said, “then you’re talking a non-controlled substance.”
+“If the products are derived from the non-intoxicating part of the marijuana plant,” he said, “then you’re talking a non-controlled substance.”